 Later in my career I moved into vulnerability management from patch management, a transition I recommend.
 I managed Qualys, Tenable Security Center, and Nexpose from Rapid7 in the field prior to going to work for Qualys in 2016.
 Yes, I worked for Qualys for almost two years.

-Today I manage Qualys and Tenable solutions for other companies.
+Today I manage Qualys and Tenable solutions for other companies, working for a managed service provider.
 I found I like managing these solutions better than I like selling them.
+As an aside, if you don’t use an MSP, I recommend you look into one.
+It can help you reach a higher level of success.

 I hold certifications in Qualys, Nessus, and two other Tenable vulnerability management products.